johnlarkin1/johnlarkin1.github.io/_posts/2022-03-27-porvata-dev.md

 ![nick-will-nick-and-i](/images/porvata-dev/nick-will-nick-and-i.jpg){: .center-shrink }

 [Porvata][porvata] helps to give consumers a better work from home setup, providing a range of great products like [72" desks][porvata-desk] to [ergonomic chairs][porvata-chair] to even very helpful [power strips][porvata-power-strip] compatable with their desks.
-I'm obviosuly biased, but I have some of their products and endorse it heavily.
-I'd highly recommend anyone reading check it out for a couple minutes (at least for the site traffic / seo benefits).
+I've got some of their products and endorse it heavily.
+In the very least, I'd recommend anyone reading check this post check out their [site][porvata] for a couple minutes (at least for the site traffic!!).

-As an aside, and this is more biased obviously, but I've seen how hard both Nick and Will have worked to grow [Porvata][porvata], how much they care about the quality of their products, and how much they care about customer happiness and satisfaction.
-It's been extremely rewarding and impressive to watch them grow the company.
-I've always loved them as friends but I never had a good glimpse into their professional tendencies and it's just another facet into what makes them unique.
-It's also been a lot of fun to work aside them for this quick little side project, and inspiring to me to keep growing and working.
+As an aside, and this is more biased obviously, but I've seen how hard both Nick and Will have worked to grow [Porvata][porvata].
+They care about the quality of their products, and they care about customer happiness and satisfaction.
+It's been extremely rewarding and impressive to watch them grow as people and as a company throughout.
+I've always loved them as friends but I hadn't yet had a good glimpse into their professional tendencies.
+It's just another facet into what makes them unique.
+It's been a lot of fun to work with them for this side project, and it's been inspiring to me to keep growing as well.

 So let's dive in.